lilwasser/MTA-Turnstile-Data/README.md

 An individual sample for the MTA dataset would include which stations have the most foot traffic (entrances and exits) during non-work hours (7-9am, 4-7pm).
 Units: entries, exits, date, time, station.
-An individual sample for the Safe Sex dataset would include the address, borough, hours (Monday, Tues, Wed, Thurs, Fri, Sat, Sun), supplies (check T/F: condoms, FC2 (female condoms), lubricant.
+An individual sample for the Safe Sex dataset would include the address, borough, hours (Monday, Tues, Wed, Thurs, Fri, Sat, Sun), supplies (check T/F: condoms, FC2 (female condoms), lubricant)
 ### If modeling, what will you predict as your target?